 In 2005, I moved to Turkey to head the press and information section of the 130-strong EU Delegation in Ankara.
 This coincided with a high point in EU-Turkey relations, with information at the forefront of efforts to promote closer relations between Turkey and Europe as part of the accession process.
 Managing large budgets (3.5 million euros annually) I was able to steer through some innovative communications initiatives during my time there.

-Since August 2014 I have been with ICF Mostra, a market leader in EU communications, managing multi-annual, multi-million Euro framework contracts and projects across a wide range of DGs and EU agencies.
+In 2014 I started working as a project director with ICF Next, a market leader in EU communications, managing multi-annual, multi-million Euro framework contracts and projects across a wide range of DGs and EU agencies.
 These include DG COMM, AGRI, MOVE, ENER, CLIMA, GROW, FPI, NEAR, EASME, EEAS, OSHA, EU LISA among others.
-As an account director I manage a team of project managers and service providers delivering a broad range of communications services for the European institutions targeting citizens and specialist groups.
+Then in 2017 I took up a position at Ecorys in Brussels, as a campaign manager and team leader.
+My role was to design and run campaigns to promote EU energy investments in the Eastern Partnership countries with the project coming to a close at the end of 2020.